raspberrypilearning/rpi-uds/en/step_2.md

 To use the ultrasonic distance sensor in Python, you need to know which GPIO pins the echo and trigger are connected to.

+--- task ---

-+ Use the following code to read the `DistanceSensor`.
+Use the following code to read the `DistanceSensor`.

     ```python
     from gpiozero import DistanceSensor